Bridging the Gap between Learning and Inference for Diffusion-Based Molecule Generation: Methodology

-GapDiff adopts the diffusion process to learn the conformations $M$ of a molecule in the 3D space.
-In GapDiff, the molecule state $M_t$ at step $t$ can be determined by the previous state $M_{t-1}$ and the protein structure $\mathcal{P}$. $M_t=[x_t,v_t]$ is the molecule state at step $t$.
+DiffGap adopts the diffusion process to learn the conformations $M$ of a molecule in the 3D space, where the molecule state $M_t$ at step $t$ can be determined by the previous state $M_{t-1}$ and the protein structure $\mathcal{P}$.

+where $M_t=[x_t,v_t]$ is the molecule state at step $t$.
 To reduce the computational complexity, we assume the atom coordinates $x_t$ and the identity $ v_t$ are independent in the estimation of the transformation probability $q(M_t|M_{t-1},\mathcal{P})$.

-We model the transformation probability of atomic positions $ P(x_t|x_{t-1}, \mathcal{P}) $ and that of the atomic types $P(v_t|v_{t-1}, \mathcal{P})$ using a normal distribution and a categorical distribution ($K$ represents the number of categories), respectively.
-The forward details are shown in algorithm~\ref{fwd:algo}.
+Similar to equation~\ref{cdp:eq:fwd-os}, we model the transformation probability of atomic positions $ P(x_t|x_{t-1}, \mathcal{P}) $ and that of the atomic types $P(v_t|v_{t-1}, \mathcal{P})$ using a normal distribution and a categorical distribution ($K$ represents the number of categories), respectively.